On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Rank 3 and compact cases

 Since $X$ has no elliptic fibration, the net $|D|$ is free and the morphism $\phi_{D}$ associated to $|D|$ is a double cover of the plane.
 We have: \begin{prop} The branch locus $C_{6}$ of $\phi_{D}$ is a smooth sextic curve, there exists a $6$-tangent conic $C_{o}$ to $C_{6}$ and there are two cuspidal cubics $E_{1},E_{2}$ such that the pull-back to $X$ of $C_{o},E_{1},E_{2}$ are respectively $A_{1}+A_{2},\,A_{3}+A_{4},\,A_{5}+A_{6}$. \\ The tangent to the cusp $p_{i}$ of $E_{i}$ is distinct from the tangent to the sextic curve at $p_{i}$.
 The cubic $E_{i}$ cuts $C_{6}$ tangentially at $8$ other points than $p_{i}$.\\ The automorphism group of $X$ is $\ZZ/2\ZZ$. \end{prop}

-\begin{proof} It remains to prove the assertions on singularities of the cubics.
+From Equation \eqref{eq:S6}, the action of the involution on the Néron-Severi lattice is by exchanging $A_{1},A_{3},A_{5}$ with respectively $A_{2},A_{4},A_{6}$. \begin{proof} It remains to prove the assertions on singularities of the cubics.
 The cubic curve cannot be nodal, otherwise there would be some ramification in that node and the pull-back would be irreducible.
 If the tangent to the cusp was the tangent to the sextic $C_{6}$, then that would also create some ramification on the curve $E_{i}$. \\ By performing $4$ successive blow-ups at $p_{i}$, taking the double cover and going to the minimal model $X$, we obtain that the local intersection number above $p_{i}$ of the two $(-2)$-curves above $E_{i}$ is equal to $3$.
 Since there must be no ramification over $E_{i}$, the cubic $E_{i}$ cuts $C$ tangentially at $8$ other points than $p_{i}$. \end{proof} In base $A_{1},A_{3},A_{5}$ the following $4$ divisors

 are nef and have square $D_{i}^{2}=132.$ Moreover $D_{1}A_{2}=D_{1}A_{4}=0$, $D_{2}A_{1}=D_{2}A_{3}=0$, $D_{3}A_{1}=D_{3}A_{6}=0$, $D_{4}A_{2}=D_{4}A_{5}=0$.
 These divisors are $4$ vertices of the fundamental domain, which is an hexagon.
 The divisors